vdaas/vald/docs/user-guides/configuration.md

 <div class="notice">
 This page shows the notable fields in Vald Helm Chart.<BR>
-It is highly recommended before deployment.
+It is highly recommended to verify before deployment.
 </div>

 ## General